allanmcrae/toolchain/README.md

 **No debuginfod support**

 The glibc package is now completely stripped following the Arch package.
 Arch provides needed symbols for valgrind (and gdb?) to run via debuginfod.
 You can install the need glibc-debug package directly from this repo.

+**C.UTF-8 locale not built-in to glibc**

+The Arch package builds the C.UTF-8 an includes it in the package.
+I have taken the approach of enabling it by default in the locale.gen configuration file.

 ## Known Issues